MobilePayDev/MobilePay-Invoice/docs/index.md

 ### OpenID Connect - Best Practice
 - Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
-- Read the FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/oidc">here</a>
 - Integration is based on common standard OpenID Connect.
 You can find more [here](https://developer.mobilepay.dk/developersupport/openid/).

 * * *